-A Tale of Two Fathers
+A Tale of Two Daughters

-Gracelyn, my second daughter, is parented by a spirited, self-aware septuagenarian who caught his newborn child at delivery; a man who reads “Goodnight Moon” to her at bedtime; who joyfully joins in family dances to the music of Prairie Home Companion.
+Gracelyn, my second daughter, is parented by a spirited, self-aware sexagenarian who catches his newborn child at delivery; a man who reads Goodnight Moon to her at bedtime; who joyfully joins in family dances to the music of Live from Here.

 “I didn’t think old people could have babies,” was my teenage granddaughter Melanie’s initial response when her mom Elle told her that Shonnie was pregnant.
 When Elle explained that it was only older women who couldn’t have babies, Melanie reflected a moment, then replied, “I thought they were just going to have cats.”